Essay on Consolidation Service, (1999, Eija-Liisa Ahtila)

 As Weibel describes in his article have experiments with single and double screen presentations been explored in the sixties.[1]
 Therefore is the work Consolidation Service not entirely new; there is a basis to be found in these experimental works from the sixties.
 At that time artists already were trying to exceed regular projections and thus linearity, namely in the Avant-garde films, albeit, as Weibel states, in a more subjective way.
 Multiple narrative perspectives were expressed, much like some painters sliced up the canvas, with multiple screens, projections and/ or different films alongside one another.[2]
 As Weibel puts it:

 “From the outset, the extension of the single screen to many screens, from the single projection to multiple projections represented not only an expansion of visual experience.
-It always engaged in the service a new approach to narration
+It always engaged in the service a new approach to narration”.

+This is a big similarity between the experiments of the sixties and those of the nineties.
 But it differs as well, mainly in the part that the viewer plays, which I will later elaborate on.

+Since narration is the way of telling stories, it is communication.
 Consolidation Service is a work about communication, molded in the form of a story about an estranged couple that’s seeking help from a therapist.
 It is funny and probably no coincidence that it is a story about communication, since the experiment that Ahtila is conducting is also one of communication.
 Communication between the couple, between the two versions she presents, between the story and the spectator and indirectly between the spectator and herself.
 Ahtila is exploring the way narrative is coming across to a spectator by offering her piece in different ways; she is researching narrative and at the same time technical possibilities (which fits this day and age).[4]

 By using images and sound effects that are real – not real, staged – not staged, she deconstructs the narrative and by offering a two-screen version she plays with the two narratives, and the effect of these on the viewer.
 The at one time converging and another diverging images supplement or comment on each other.